 The cold cleaners used by Morbark are not the typical trough with lid type equipment.
 Morbark uses units that are somewhat sink-like in that solvent is pumped up for use in a vertical egg shaped basin and then allowed to drain down into a container.
 Therefore, no lid exists, yet there was no solvent odor whatsoever.
 The cleaners would be deemed as new for the purposes of AQD part seven rules.
-Operating instructions were posted but showed the signs of age, wear, and tear.
-AQD instruction stickers were later provided to Morbark for consideration and possible use.
+Operating instructions were posted.
 The units are maintained by Safety Kleen.
 Rule 281 (h) provides an exemption from air permitting for cold cleaners that have an air/vapor interface of not more than 10 square feet.

-CUTTING, WELDING, MERAL WORKING
+CUTTING, WELDING, METRAL WORKING